osmandapp/docs/content/osmand/personal/profiles.md

 ### Profile appearance

+You can choose the color of the profile elements, its icon and name, also assign icons on the map for movement and without.

+{% data reusables.general.android-ios-switcher %}

 {% android %}

-You can choose the color of the profile elements, its icon and name, also assign icons on the map for movement and without.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} → {% data variables.android-values.profile_appearance %}